 1. Polymerase chain reaction (bronchoalveolar lavage fluid, sputum, smear or aspirate from the nasal cavity or oropharynx).

 2. Serology (serum sample collected in the first week of illness and 2-3 weeks later).

 No antiviral treatment is available.
 Administer oxygen or use mechanical ventilation when necessary.
 In the case of bacterial superinfection, administer antibiotics.

-While caring for the patient, wear a filtration mask (at least as effective as the N95 mask), gloves, gown, and protective goggles or face shield.
-The patient should be transferred to a hospital equipped with an isolation room complying with airborne infection isolation room (AIIR) standards.
+While caring for the patient or performing non–aerosol-generating procedures, wear a face mask (procedure or surgical mask; they are as effective as the N95 mask), gloves, gown, and protective goggles or face shield.
+For aerosol-generating procedures (eg, intubation, manual ventilation, open endotracheal suctioning, cardiopulmonary resuscitation, bronchoscopy, sputum induction, nebulized therapy, noninvasive positive pressure ventilation [continuous or bilevel positive airway pressure]), use a respirator (N95 or equivalent).
+The patient should be transferred to a hospital equipped with an isolation room that complies with airborne infection isolation room (AIIR) standards.